adidier17/AuthorRank/paper/paper.md

 results of a topical search through a set of academic papers (a corpus of documents).
-AuthorRank could also be conceivably applied to an email corpus (such as the [Enron corpus](https://www.cs.cmu.edu/~enron/)) to identify those which most collaborated a particular topic (as it is represented email).
+AuthorRank could also be conceivably applied to an email corpus (such as the [Enron corpus](https://www.cs.cmu.edu/~enron/)) to identify those which most collaborated on a particular topic (as it is represented email).

 # Related Work